12 song links

 12-Hole Ocarina Letter Notes

-Players who search for 12-hole ocarina letter notes are usually looking for recognizable melodies, easy tabs, and a visual chart that turns tune memory into finger movement without forcing them through full staff notation first.
-This hub gathers that exact use case around songs that already work well on a standard 12-hole instrument, including nursery standards, hymns, holiday melodies, and slow classical themes that keep the page readable while breath support is still developing.
+Players who search for 12-hole ocarina letter notes are usually looking for recognizable melodies, easy tabs, 12-hole ocarina notes, and a finger chart that turns tune memory into finger movement without forcing them through full staff notation first.
+This hub gathers that exact use case around songs that already work well on a standard 12-hole instrument, including nursery standards, first-lesson tunes, hymns, holiday melodies, and slow classical themes that keep the page readable while breath support is still developing.

 That mix matters because the 12-hole ocarina rewards stable phrasing and familiar contour more than random tab collections.
 Many of these melodies come from public-domain traditions that beginners already know by ear, so the letter-note layer and fingering chart become practical learning tools instead of decoration.
 Use this page when you want a clean first stop for beginner ocarina repertoire, direct song links, and public melody pages that still let you move into numbered notes only when you actually need the backup view.